Akshaygothe/Python-Project/README.md

 # Project 9: Dice Rolling Simulator
 This is a simple python GUI project.
 It mainly uses a tkinter to create GUI.
 Using it we can roll the dice for playing Snake and Ladders, Ludo and Checkers games.

+# Project 10: Calculator
+This ia s simple python GUI project.
+It uses a tkinter to create GUI.
+Using this calculator we can perform basic mathemitacal operations such as multiplication(*), Division(/), Subration(-), Addition(+), Reminder
+(%).
+The result is shown at place of querry.